 We don’t know how many of Our Readers are faithful watchers of the British TV/PBS show “Foyle’s War.”
 It’s a saga of Detective Chief Superintendent Foyle of the Hastings police department doing his thing in Hastings during Word War II.
 As the Brits say, a Good Show!
 Entertaining and engaging, and faithfully followed by your faithful servant.
-Now, there is a spin off, so presumably, there is more good stuff to come.
+Now, there is a spin-off, so presumably, there is more good stuff to come.
+I know some of my British friends have one of the Freeview boxes by Humax Direct, where they can watch as much British TV as possible, and they seem to love it.
+To say I am jealous is an understatement.

 In the second series of “Foyle’s War,” Foyle retires from the police department and joins British intelligence.
 That one appears on the PBS program “Masterpiece Theater,” and we recommend it highly, particularly Episode VII, entitled “Sunflower” which is what this post is about.
 I’m a massive fan of the British shows that are always getting aired on PBS.
 In fact, it’s part of the reason why I continue to pay for cable tv.
 I was completely shocked when I was browsing on the Infinity Dish website and found out it was not one of the top ten most-watched cable channels!
 You can click here for the statistics similar to this if you are a television buff like me.